 Reasons to Make a Cheese Ball at Your Next Party:

 -The recipe can be cut in half.
-Or, you could make two small cheese balls and freeze one (but don’t add nuts until ready to serve).
+Or, you could make two small cheese balls and freeze one (don’t roll in nuts and herbs until ready to serve).

 -It can be shaped into a ball, a log, or single-serving cheese pops.

 -It may be a good way to use up stray cheeses in the refrigerator.
-I would make a small bite-sized sample of whatever cheeses you plan to put together to make sure their flavor profile works.
+I would make a small bite-sized sample of whatever cheeses you plan to put together to make sure you like the flavor profile.

 1 cup pecans, chop and then toast